-- If there are POST error(s), run the BIOS Setup utility and fix the problem(s) identified by the POST error(s). - If you installed external devices, make sure all cables are correctly and securely connected to the appropriate devices. - If you installed devices inside the computer, make sure nothing was bumped or jarred loose, and that all cable connections are securely in place. - Make sure all device drivers are installed correctly. - If your computer hangs, soft boot your computer (press the [Ctrl] + [Alt] + [Del] keys).
-If your computer fails to boot, turn it off, wait until all disk drives completely spin down, and then turn it back on. - Pay close attention to any error message that appears on your screen.
+- If there are Power On Self Test (POST) error(s), run the BIOS Setup utility and fix the problem(s) identified by the POST error(s). - If you installed external devices, make sure all cables are correctly and securely connected to the appropriate devices. - If you installed devices inside the computer, make sure nothing was bumped or jarred loose, and that all cable connections are securely in place. - Make sure all device drivers are installed correctly. - If your computer hangs, soft boot your computer (press the [Ctrl] + [Alt] + [Del] keys).
+If your computer fails to boot, turn it off, wait at least 15 seconds (or until the disk drives completely spin down) and then turn it back on. - Pay close attention to any error message that appears on your screen.